dalenewman/Transformalize/README.md

 ...
 </pre>

-Rather than reading the records, `tfl:schema` reads and returns the schema of the arrangement.
 Copy the `<fields/>` from the output into your arrangement like this:

 ```xml
 <cfg name="NorthWind">